Curing

 Fresh Meat Color

 Fish float in water and need less muscle energy to support their skeletons.
 Most fish meat is white, with some red meat around the fins, tail, and the more active parts of the fish which are used for swimming.
 Most fish don’t have myoglobin at all.
-There are some antarctic cold water fish that have myoglobin, but it is confined to the hearts only (flesh of the fish remains white but the heart is of a rosy color).
-As most of the fish don’t have myoglobin the meat is not going to be pink and that explains why very few fish recipes include cure.
+There are some antarctic cold water fish that have myoglobin, but it is confined to the hearts only (the flesh of the fish remains white but the heart is of a rosy color).
+As most of the fish don’t have myoglobin, the meat is not going to be pink and that explains why very few fish recipes include cure.

 Meat Color Dark Red Red Light Red Pink Light Pink Pale Pink